ual-cci/MSc-Coding-1/session2.md

  reTrigCounter--//subtract one until you get to zero and you can trigger again }`

 But TBH this is not the best method.
 It's just the easiest to do if you've not done it before.
-A better method is to get the mean output of the last n spectral flux values and build an adaptive threshold using standard deviation.
-If this topic is of interest to you in general, I recommend you check out the excellent tutorial by Nick Collins, which is here on the MIMIC Project website : https://mimicproject.com/guides/mmll
+A better method is to get the mean output of the last n spectral flux values and build an adaptive threshold using standard deviation, for which you'd need to do an FFT as above.

 - How can I control the sound with my body?